 The ideal candidate will be able to demonstrate they possess the following skills and attributes.

-Essential Criteria

-The post holder will:
+Essential Criteria - The post holder will:

-Complete a Level 2 1st4Sport Award in Instructing Cycle Training Qualification (Training is provided)
+Complete a Level 2 1st4Sport Award in Instructing Cycle Training Qualification (Training is provided by Cycle North)

 Be a competent cyclist with experience of cycling in modern traffic conditions.